 1. The early riser

-Good options include oats, wholegrain toast topped with eggs, granola, bagels or breakfast muffins and freshly made smoothies if you're awake about 2 hours before your run.
+Good options include oats, wholegrain toast with eggs, granola, bagels or breakfast muffins and freshly made smoothies if you're awake about 2 hours before your run.

 American blueberry pancakes